Your walking route planner

 Should the weather turn against you or someone gets injured your escape route is the quickest route back to safety.
 As you near each escape route compare your position to your schedule – if you are too far behind, or any of the group are struggling then it may be an idea to take it.

 In critical situations, volunteer Mountain Rescue teams cover many of the most popular areas.
 You should only call them if absolutely necessary, such as in the case of injury.
 Ensure you have at least one phone with power at all times.
 To contact them, dial 999 and ask for Mountain Rescue.
-You will need to give them your location – the OS Locate app is a great way to do this, and does not even need a data connection.
+You will need to give them the location – OS Maps location sharing, a GPS device lat/long or a traditional grid reference taken from a paper map are all options.

 Equipment